Internship and Job Search

 - We encourage the student to request that the supervisor write a letter of recommendation for the student’s personal use.

-- Download all pertinent guides in your document library on PriceNet.
+- Download all pertinent guides below or in your document library on PriceNet.

 Graduate Summer Internship Fund (GSIF)

 In recognition of the invaluable role students play in improving the quality of life for people and their communities, the USC Price School of Public Policy has established the Price Graduate Summer Internship Fund (GSIF).
 GSIF began as a student initiative led by the Graduate Policy and Administration Community (GPAC), and took shape through the collaborative effort of various Price School units, including the offices of Dean Jack H. Knott, Student Affairs, Career Services, Development and External Relations and the Price Alumni Association.

 This summer, a minimum of five master’s students will be awarded scholarships while they support organizations here or abroad whose work aligns with the Price School’s mission.
 Eligible applicants must be full-time first-year students enrolled in two-year master’s degree programs (MHA, MPA, MPL, MPP) or second-year dual degree students (e.g., MPP/MPL and MPA/MSW).

 If only 10% of your search is online, then you’re probably wondering how to spend the rest of it.
 Since the majority of jobs are not on the internet, it’s imperative that you network in order to find them.
 In fact, 90% of your time searching for jobs and internships should be in the pursuit of forming mutually beneficial relationships to get the role of your dreams.
 And, why not?
 The Trojan Network is known to be one of the strongest in the world.
 To get started, read our how-to guide:

 - What is Your Objective?